seqan/knime_seqan_workflows/README.md

 Contact
 -------

-If you have questions feel free to contact the SeqAn mailing list at http://lists.fu-berlin.de/listinfo/seqan-dev
+If you have questions feel free to contact the SeqAn mailing list at seqan-dev@lists.fu-berlin.de